pacbypass/cmilk_private/SNAPSHOTTING.md

 ## Take a snapshot

 Arrange the guest with GDB to be at the right location.
 Once you found the right place, go into the QEMU monitor and type `dump-guest-memory <filename>`.
 This file is directly what is consumed by chocolate milk!

+# Notes on Page Heap snapshotting

+On windows running inside qemu, Page heap work in a weird ass way.
+The usual way to snapshot a process with page heap would be:

+1. Enable page heap for the process
+2. Reboot
+3. take the perfect snapshot from qemu on FIRST TRY,

+ as the qemu or windows allocator with page heap has a big problem.
+Mainly when the process exits, the pages unmapped/free'd. as we know, free'd pages on page heap are not permitted to be used by anyone else to detect it.
+Windows due to aslr of course maps the process in the same place for the sake of completeness.
+The problem is that, page heap is preventing that memory from being used
+ (yeah, kernel should have cleaned that up, but it didnt).
+Winbag can see the addresses as before, as they have been somehow aliased/used nested mapping to just interpret them as such in windbg.

+ That means that, when accessing the eip address of that process executed 2nd time in a row from QEMU gdbserver, will result in an error, while reading it from windbg will be just fine.

+ summing it up: the USERMODE APP snapshot, has to be taken during the first time the process was executed since qemu boot up.

+ ## todo

+ # Notes on Special pools/kernel page heap

+ ...